himanshupc11/GameProject/README.md

 # GameProject
-The various game projects that i was involved with
+The various game projects that I was involved with